-About TRIO Student Support Services Program
+About TRIO Student Support Services (SSS) Program

-About First-Gen Forward Initative
+About First-Gen Forward Initiative

-Neighborhood Student Success Collaborative (NSSC) and the TRIO Student Support Services program steer first-generation students in the right direction by providing access to resources and support.
+Neighborhood Student Success Center (NSSC) and the TRIO Student Support Services program steer first-generation students in the right direction by providing access to resources and support.
 These efforts recently earned MSU acceptance into the Center for First-Generation Student Success’s First-Gen Forward Cohort in 2021.
 More information can be found here.

 This program is funded by a grant from the U.S. Department of Education as part of the Federal TRIO Programs, which are a set of opportunity programs that motivate and support first-generation, low-income students in successfully pursuing post-secondary degrees.
 TRIO programs provide academic tutoring, mentoring, financial guidance, and other supports necessary for educational access and success.
 Student Support Services (SSS) is one of the numerous programs that currently make up TRIO.
 TRIO can trace its roots to the passage of the Higher Education Act of 1965.